Unevailable/Professional-Portfolio/README.md

     I was tasked to make a portfolio using a webpage.
 This would contain projects I worked on, about me, my resume, and contact information.

 ## Installation
     Firstly, I created a GitHub repo, next, I opened up my git bash and added all of the files that I needed.
 When I started going into the coding part I used challenge one's code for the skeleton of my project.
-Afterward, I added CSS coding to make the page look clean.
+Afterward, I added CSS coding to make the page look clean and accessible for mobile users.
 Lastly, I updated the live page.

 ## Usage